adamectimotei/jwt-threat-matrix/attacks/algorithm-confusion.md

    - JWK endpoint
    - existing JWTs
    - TLS certificate
-2. Convert the public key to a symmetric format
+2. Convert the public key to a symmetric format.
-3. Modify the JWT header to use HS256, sign it using the public key, and send it
+3. Modify the JWT header to use HS256, sign it using the public key, and send it.

 #### 1. Obtain Server's Public Key